crypto-org-chain/cronos/memiavl/README.md

   _padding    : 3
   version     : 4
   key offset  : 8
+  hash        : [32]byte
   ```
   The node has fixed length, can be indexed directly.
-The nodes reference each other with the node index, nodes are written in post-order, so the root node is always placed at the end.
+The nodes references each other with the node index, nodes are written with post-order depth-first traversal, so the root node is always placed at the end.

-  For branch node, the `key node` field reference the smallest leaf node in the right branch, the key slice is fetched from there indirectly, the leaf nodes will store key slice and value index informations, but the version field is stored in `keys` file instead.
+  For branch node, the `key node` field reference the smallest leaf node in the right branch, the key slice is fetched from there indirectly, the leaf nodes stores the `offset` into the `kvs` file, where the key and value slices can be built.

   The branch node's left/child node indexes are inferenced from existing information and properties of post-order traversal: